Ghost87830/LostAndDead/README.md

 this is just due to the nature in which i make stuff.
 Hopefully more stuff will come soon.

+### Commissions and Coding for you

+Im very open and happy to code discord bots and simular stuff for people, if its small enough ill do it for free but larger projects may cost.
+My bots are written to run on heroku and in node.js.
+I also require that the be open source on my profile.
+If you want anything then just hit me up on GitHub or Discord.

 ### Stuff I Use:

 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />][vscode]